selfdriven-foundation/selfdriven-finance/docs/index.md

 ### Purpose

-- Access to in community and external finance to help communities self-actuate.
+- Access to in-community and external finance to help communities self-actuate.
 - Bringing the value of bitcoin to communities.
 - A place for TradFi experts who want to transition to DeFi.